In this tutorial, we will be looking at recent Speaking Cue Cards for the IELTS Speaking exam

 - sent in by our students as well who are on the IELTS Online course and taking exams.

-First, we look at a cue card and then apply a framework that will be very useful.
-It’s almost like a cheat sheet and after that, we are going to look at some of the follow-on questions for part 3.
+We will look at a cue card and then apply a framework that will be very useful.
+It’s almost like a cheat sheet and after that, we are going to look at some of the follow-on questions for part 3 of the speaking exam.

 Tip: Listen to the audio, write down the phrases, and try to use them in your everyday conversations.
 Eventually they will stick and sound more natural.